 The song in the video above caught my attention today.
 Continue reading

 People poohoo Twitter but it’s amazing how many times it’s inspired me.
-Last night I came across this performance by Aretha Franklin on CBC Music and it stirred me to my core.
+Last night I came across this performance by Aretha Franklin and it stirred me to my core.

 The Queen of Soul is singing “You make me feel like a natural woman”.
 She is paying tribute to the songwriter, Carole King.
 The song was a hit for Franklin in 1967 but was included on King’s Tapestry album which came out in 1971.